 No tricks – this list is all treats!
 For savory appetizers, snacks, sweets and themed cocktails, check out this list of spooky treats for Halloween-lovers of all ages.

-Spooky Treats for Kids
+Treats for the Kids

 Here are some tasty creations the kids will enjoy eating – and helping you make!

+Cake pops are always a hit.
 Follow your favorite cake pop recipe and decorate with chocolate and frosting to turn them into ghosts, mummies, pumpkins, skulls and other monsters.
 For older kids and teens, you can get a little creepier with fake blood spatter and spiders.

-Scary-Good Fruit-Based Sweets
+Scary Good Fruit-Based Sweets

 If you’re trying to stay a little on the healthier side (given all the Halloween candy), try a sweet treat with fruit as the star.